Peter Scully: Dark web and Daisy's Destruction

 Scully operated a secret dark web child sexual abuse website known as "No Limits Fun" ("NLF").
-Scully produced his now notorious film, Daisy's Destruction, which he commercially sold and distributed on his site for up to US$10,000.
-It features the torture and rape of three girls, including an 18 month old infant, by Scully and two Filipina women.
+Scully produced his film, Daisy's Destruction, which he commercially sold and distributed on his site for up to US$10,000.
+It features the torture and rape of three girls, including an 18 month old infant, by Scully and two Filipino women.
 Urged on by Scully, some of the most severe physical abuse was carried out on the children by one of his girlfriends, then 19-year-old Liezyl Margallo, who was formerly trafficked as a child.

 Prior to the video gaining attention by the general public, Scully broadcast Daisy's Destruction privately on a pay-per-view basis.
 Due to the graphic content, it quickly garnered attention of law enforcement and media.
 The Dutch National Child Exploitation Team was the first to open an investigation with the goal of locating the victims.
 Subsequently, an international manhunt for those responsible for the video's production was launched.
-Scully was tracked in Malaybalay City and arrested on 20 February 2015.
+Scully was tracked in Malaybalay and arrested on 20 February 2015.
 Investigators had six warrants for his arrest, all relating to the abduction and sexual abuse of two cousins.
 While they searched for Scully in the Philippines, investigators tracked down the three primary victims in Daisy's Destruction.
 Liza (victim 1) was found to be alive as was Daisy (victim 2) who had lasting physical injuries from her severe mistreatment.
 According to Margallo, Scully recorded himself in a video with Cindy (victim 3), in which he raped and tortured her, then made her dig her own grave before strangling her to death with a rope.
-Prior to Daisy's Destruction, Scully also killed another victim named "Barbie" of prosecutors but was never convicted for the murder.

-Among those who acquired and publicized the film were one of the biggest-ever purveyors of child sexual abuse material (CSAM), Scully's fellow Australian Matthew David Graham, better known by his online pseudonym Lux.
-Apprehended at age 22, Graham ran a series of "hurtcore" child sexual abuse sites.
-Graham claimed that he had published the video on his own website "in the name of freedom".
+Among those who acquired and publicized the film were two of the biggest-ever purveyors of child sexual abuse material (CSAM), Scully's fellow Australian Matthew David Graham, better known by his online pseudonym Lux, and Canadian Benjamin Faulkner.
+Graham, who was apprehended at age 22, ran a series of "hurtcore" child sexual abuse sites.
+He claimed that he had published the video on his own website "in the name of freedom".
+Faulkner ran multiple websites, regularly spending 16 to 18 hours a day maintaining them.
+On his Childs Play site in 2016, he uploaded Scully's video.
+Faulkner was arrested after raping a four-year-old girl and was later sentenced to life in prison.

 Years later, in 2021, Daisy's Destruction resurged after it was found in the possession of American reality television star Josh Duggar.